Sixers not planning to extend Tyrese Maxey this summer

 “He’s got a tremendous chance to improve and take a step forward,” Nurse said.
 “And from all indications, he’s really hungry to do so.
 Good worker, good person, really wants to get better.”

-With NBA free agency officially set to open Friday at 6 p.m.
+With NBA free agency officially opening Friday at 6 p.m.
 ET, James Harden’s status looms as a large story in the league.
 Harden on Thursday decided to exercise his player option and the Sixers are fielding trade offers for him.

 Maxey, Harden, De’Anthony Melton and Shake Milton were the primary rotational guards last year for the Sixers.
-Milton is an unrestricted free agent and has “drawn the eye of several Western Conference contenders, including the Lakers and Warriors,” Yahoo Sports’ Jake Fischer reported.
+Milton reportedly agreed to sign with the Timberwolves on Friday night.